Track clicked component with Adobe Analytics

 2. Click the Debugger icon Experience platform Debugger icon to open the Experience Platform Debugger.

-3. Make sure the Debugger is mapping the Launch property to your Development environment, as described earlier and Console Logging is checked.
+3. Make sure that the Debugger is mapping the tag property to your Development environment, as described earlier and the Console Logging is checked.

 4. Open the Analytics menu and verify that the report suite is set to your report suite.